boyu-zhang-25/boyu-zhang-25.github.io/_pages/about.md

 News
 ---
 - __03-2021__ Two papers accepted to Neural Compression Workshop @ ICLR 2021.
 - __03-2021__ Thrilled to share that I will be joining MIT as a graduate student this fall, advised by Prof. [Rosalind Picard](https://web.media.mit.edu/~picard/)!
 Huge thanks to Prof. Kautz, Prof. Hoque, Prof. Silenzio, Dr. Zaman, and Dr. Acharyya!
-And sorry, CMU, Cornell, and UW :(
+Sorry, CMU, Cornell, and UW :(
 - __12-2020__ Awarded Finalist for the [2021 CRA Outstanding Undergraduate Researcher Award](https://cra.org/about/awards/outstanding-undergraduate-researcher-award/#2020).